 [server]$ s3cmd du -H s3://s3cmd-justin 40G s3://s3cmd-justin

-Recursively make every object in a bucket public
+Recursively making every object in a bucket public

 [server]$ s3cmd setacl s3://3cmd-justin --acl-public --recursive

-Recursively make every object in a bucket private
+Recursively making every object in a bucket private

 [server]$ s3cmd setacl s3://3cmd-justin --acl-private --recursive